-There are two types of driving licenses for foreigners, one is the permanent type and the other is temporary, mostly for tourists.
+There are two types of driving licenses for foreigners: the permanent type and the temporary one, mostly for tourists.

 How to pay for the rental

 Then the payment.
-Due to the small market needs for motor homes, most of the renting companies are small-scaled compared to their European and other western countries counterparts, therefore, only cash, local credit card, and other Chinese smartphone payments are accepted.
+Due to the small market needs for motor homes, most of the renting companies are small-scale compared to their European and Western countries counterparts; therefore, only cash, local credit card, and other Chinese smartphone payments are accepted.
 Foreign credit cards will be rejected.
-Normally a big amount of the deposit is required.
+Normally a large amount of the deposit is required.
 Most of the deposit will be refunded a few days or a few weeks after returning from the motor home, while a small amount will be kept for a month in case there are traffic violation records during the renting period.

 Rental prices might vary depending on the season and where you rent from.
 Prices have been between 1200-1500CNY/day.
-Some places have membership fees that include rental days, but you need to be careful.
-Try to use all days included immediately as it is common for the company to change owner or closure.
-If this happens you might have difficulties using the upfront paid days in your membership to be used.
+Some places have membership fees that include rental days, but you must be careful.
+Use all days included immediately, as it is common for the company to change owner or closure.
+If this happens, you might have difficulties using the upfront paid days in your membership.

 RV physical check

-- Motor-home physical condition, for example, check the tires condition and engine oil.
+- Motor-home physical condition, for example, checks the tires and engine oil.

 - The car needs to be returned with a full tank.

 We have had one previous experience with a passenger car, where the rental company insisted the car be returned tank half full.